AveryJD/website-analytics-with-avery/static/posts/007_trade_deadline_winners.md

 ## Signings
 Below are any signings/extensions made by teams within the week of the trade deadline.

+* The Seattle Kraken have extended Jordan Eberle on a 2x$5.5M deal.

 * The San Jose Sharks have extended Alex Nedeljkovic on a 2x$3.0M deal.

 * The Anaheim Ducks have extended Ryan Poehling on a 4x$3.75M deal.